dimaslanjaka/universal-framework/wp-content/plugins/user-role-editor/readme.txt

 == Upgrade Notice ==

-= [4.61.2] 01.03.2022 =
+= [4.62] 01.05.2022 =
-* Update: Marked as compatible with WordPress 5.9.1
+* Update: Marked as compatible with WordPress 6.0
-* Fix: "Users->Add New" page - other selected roles were not saved.
-* Update: URE uses WordPress notification styles for own operation result output.
+* New: It's possible to translate custom role names using [PolyLang](https://wordpress.org/plugins/polylang/) plugin.
+* Update: URE does not sort roles in WordPress dropdown lists.
+In order to sort roles by name return 'name' from 'ure_sort_wp_roles_list' filter.
+* Update: User capabilities view page minor CSS enhancements.
+* Update: Settings->About: "Donate" link was removed.